tango-controls/tangobox/README.md

 This release is based on Ubuntu 18.04LTS.

-There are two type of releases:
+There are two types of releases:

-- a standard one, which is a big .ova file.
+- A standard one, which is a big .ova file.
 It contains all tools pre-installed and pre-built all docker containers.
   All its functionality is available directly after importing to VirtualBox or VMware.
-- a 'light' one, which has no pre-built docker containers.
+- A **'light'** one, which has no pre-built docker containers.
 To use all its feature it is necessary to built containers, when the VM is started for the first time.

 ## How to use a '-light' release